New MunichTime 2016 Release

 Although the design of this watch is more formal (commonly referred to as a "dress watch"), Sinn adds a number of technological features during final production.

 First, Sinn's D3 crown design and special seals provide a water resistance to 100 meters.
 Next, the watch is designed to be low pressure resistant to provide stability to the sapphire crystals at high altitudes.

 The watch is finished with a guilloche anthracite dial and applied numerals and indices.

 This watch includes a wooden presentation box with Sinn strap, solid white gold tang buckle, loupe and metal warranty card.

 How Can I Purchase This Watch?

-This is a limited edition watch which will first become available in mid to late December, 2016.
+This is a limited edition watch which will first become available in early 2017.

 Because of the hand work required to finish the case and proprietary movement, Sinn will produce only a small number of these watches each month and deliver them to us as they are completed.
 We will fulfill orders in the exact order in which your reservation is received.

 If you would like to reserve a piece, please click here